BlockchainCommons/crypto-commons/Docs/sskr-users.md

 # SSKR for Users

 SSKR is Sharded Secret Key Reconstruction.
-It's a way that you can break up the master seed underlying a Bitcoin HD wallet into "shares", which you can then distribute to friends, family, or fiduciaries.
+It's a way that you can divide ("shard") the master seed underlying a Bitcoin HD wallet into "shares", which you can then distribute to friends, family, or fiduciaries.
 If you ever lose your seed, you can then "reconstruct" it by collecting sufficient of your shares (the "threshold").

 ## How Does SSKR Work?